CBICA/CBICA_Toolkit/README.md

 All the functions are standalone in nature; i.e., they are header-only and can be exported individually for use/distribution in projects.

-Currently, the Toolkit has been tested to be working on Windows x64 using MS Visual Studio 2012 while linking against ITK/4.4.2 built with options specified in SBIA internal Wiki (https://sbia-wiki.uphs.upenn.edu/wiki/index.php/Third-party_Software#ITK).
+Currently, the Toolkit has been tested to be working on Windows x64 using MS Visual Studio 2012 while linking against ITK/4.7.0 built with options specified in SBIA internal Wiki (https://sbia-wiki.uphs.upenn.edu/wiki/index.php/Third-party_Software#ITK).

-<b>TO DO:</b>
-- Compatibility with ITK/4.7.1
-- Individual executables for functions to make Python wrapping easier

-[Request a new function via eLog.]

 ==========
 2. INSTALL